Vanos2002/multiscale_analysis_run_ready/general.md

 ## Notes

-- The two methods are extremely close at every epsilon shown; the absolute differences between their phase errors are tiny compared with the errors themselves.
+- The two methods are extremely close at every epsilon shown.
-- The winner alternates only by a very small margin in the lower-epsilon region.
+- The difference between Feireisl and TW is tiny compared with the absolute phase errors themselves.
+- On these points, Feireisl is slightly closer at 5 values of epsilon, and TW at 2 values.
-- These values come from the RK4 adaptive scan excerpt you pasted, not from the Gauss collocation run.
+- These values come from the RK4 adaptive scan excerpt provided, not from the Gauss collocation run.